Occupational Safety in Uranium Mining

 Responsibilities for administration of the Health Code are divided between the Health Department and the Mines Department or their equivalent bodies in the States and Territories.
 The Health Department is responsible for ensuring that the basic radiation exposure standards are complied with, while the Mines Department is responsible for the day-to-day overseeing of the general occupational health and safety requirements at mine sites.

-These are complemented by the Radiation Workers Handbook, developed by industry and government in collaboration.
+The Code and Guide is complemented by the Radiation Workers Handbook, developed by industry and government in collaboration.
 This will move to a sub page of minerals.org.au sometime in 2014.

-In addition there is the Code of Practice for the Safe Transport of Radioactive Substances (1990), also given legal force in the States and Territories in much the same way as the otehr code.
+In addition there is the Code of Practice for the Safe Transport of Radioactive Substances (1990), also given legal force in the States and Territories in much the same way as the other code.

 Radiation protection standards